OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ### Evaluation settings

-As described in Chapter \@{MethodValidity}, negative and positive controls should be included in our study to evaluate the operating characterists, and perform emprical calibration.
+As described in Chapter \@{MethodValidity}, negative and positive controls should be included in our study to evaluate the operating characteristics, and perform empirical calibration.

 **Negative control outcome cohort definition**

-In Section \@{ComparisonSettings} we selected a concept set reprenting the negative control outcomes.
+In Section \@{ComparisonSettings} we selected a concept set representing the negative control outcomes.
 However, we need logic to convert concepts to cohorts to be used as outcomes in our analysis.
 ATLAS provides standard logic, with three options.
 The first option is whether to **use all occurrences** or just  the **first occurrence** of the concept.
 The second option determines **whether occurrences of descendant concepts should be considered**.
 For example, occurrences of the descendant "ingrown nail of foot" can also be counted as an occurrence of the ancestor "ingrown nail".
-The third option specifies which domains should be considerd when looking for the concepts.
+The third option specifies which domains should be considered when looking for the concepts.

 <div class="figure" style="text-align: center">
 <img src="images/PopulationLevelEstimation/ncSettings.png" alt="Outcome model settings." width="100%" />